Our Company History

 After visiting a feed facility in Colorado, the Moores' decided it was time to get back to their roots.
 They previously used the row crops from the farm to feed their livestock; therefore, they were witness to the advantage of feeding high-quality, locally produced feed and feed ingredients to their livestock.
 The Moore's recognized the importance of knowing where and how the feed and feed ingredients were produced.
 The Moore's decided to continue that tradition of making feed using their personally grown ingredients by starting Resaca Sun Feeds, LLC in 2011.
 Over 90% of the raw material used in Resaca Sun Feeds' non-GMO feeds are sourced form Moore's Seed and Grain Farms, Inc. and Resaca Sun Products, LLC.
 The Moore's farm produces Corn, Wheat, Oats, Barley, Grain Sorghum, Sunflowers, Soybeans and Canola.
 Resaca Sun Products produces Sunflower Meal, Soybean Meal and Canola Meal.
 Resaca Sun Feeds, LLC uses the ingredients to make the only southern sourced and produced, all-natural, non-GMO animal feeds.

 Recently, Resaca Sun Feeds and Resaca Sun Products have become Non-GMO Project verified and have expanded their non-GMO feeds to all livestock and production animals.
-Furthermore, Gus and Dell Moore still reside on the farm at the ages of 93 and 88, respectfully.
+Furthermore, Dell Moore still resides on the farm at the young age of 91.
+Gus is now farming with the great creator.
+He passed away May 2018.

 Gus and Dell's family have grown over the years.
 Tim Moore and Joe and Martha Moore also reside and work on the farm full-time.
 Following as a third generation farmer, Andrew Moore, Joe's son, joined the family business in 2008.
 He manages Resaca Sun Feeds and assists the farm during the busy seasons.